-The Introductory Sociology exam assesses knowledge of the material presented in a one-semester introductory sociology course.
-NOTE: The CLEP exam fee will increase to $89 beginning July 1, 2019.
+The Introductory Sociology exam assesses knowledge of material in a one-semester introductory sociology course.

 Knowledge and Skills Required